Greek-Style Whole Roast Chicken

 Cook’s Notes…

+Let the chicken rest.
 Once the chicken comes out of the oven, place it on a plate and let it rest for at least 10 minutes.
-I’m a huge fan of letting meats rest.
-While they will continue cooking, resting allow the juices to redistribute, settle, and results in a much juicer bird.
+I’m a huge fan of letting meat rest.
+While they will continue cooking, resting allows the juices to redistribute, settle, and results in a much juicier bird.

 Ok, so let’s now make this roast chook into a meal